nqvqb/kafka-opencv-pipeline/installation/README.md

 # Kafka and OpenCV Image processing pipeline

 ## Install Apache Kafka on Ubuntu18

 ##### References
 1. https://www.digitalocean.com/community/tutorials/how-to-install-apache-kafka-on-ubuntu-18-04
 2. https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-an-apache-zookeeper-cluster-on-ubuntu-18-04
 3. https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04#installing-specific-versions-of-openjdk
 4. https://stackoverflow.com/questions/33537950/how-to-delete-a-topic-in-apache-kafka

 ##### Prerequisites
 1. ubuntu18
 2. at least 4GB of RAM
 3. OpenJDK8
 4. Zookeeper

 ##### Setup Kafka user
+As kafka is running as a system service and via network ports, it is better to separate it as different user in case kafka is compomised
 ```sh
 # create user
 # login as non root another user, then create user with home dir